Are the Self-Employed Being Penalised by High-Street Lenders?

 4 minute read

 According to the Office for National Statistics, the number of British people who are self-employed is at its highest level in 40 years.
-This is also borne out by the findings of the Resolution Foundation, who report that the UK’s self-employed workforce has grown by 45% since 2001–02.
-The Foundation’s economic analyst, Adam Corlett, reckons that almost five million people are self-employed, representing about one in seven UK workers, or around 15 per cent of the workforce.
-There are a number of reasons for this, including companies who are pushing permanent workers onto a contract basis, people who can’t find permanent work and so become self-employed, and, of course, those who make the switch as a planned career choice.
+This is also borne out by the findings of the Resolution Foundation, who reports that the UK’s self-employed workforce has grown by 45% since 2001–02.
+The Foundation’s economic analyst, Adam Corlett, reckons that almost five million people are self-employed, representing about one in seven UK workers, or around 15 percent of the workforce.
+There are a number of reasons for this, including companies who are pushing permanent workers to be contracted; people who can’t find permanent work and so become self-employed; and, of course, those who make the switch as a planned career choice.
 But what are the implications for those self-employed people who want to get a mortgage?